Credit Reporting

 Did you know that 43% of Americans are carrying a balance on a credit card, and nearly 56 million cardholders have been carrying that balance for over a year?

-While you may find yourself in this situation at some point in your life, it's essential to understand that carrying a balance may have a big impact on your credit score—a critical factor that lenders often consider regarding applications for loans, credit cards, and other financial products (it may even affect your ability to rent an apartment or secure a cell phone plan!)
+While you may find yourself in this situation at some point in life, it's essential to understand that carrying a balance may have a big impact on your credit score—a critical factor that lenders often consider regarding applications for loans, credit cards, and other financial products (it may even affect your ability to rent an apartment or secure a cell phone plan!)

 What is a Credit Score and How Does it Work?

-Your credit score is a number between 300-850 that represents your creditworthiness or how likely you are to be able to repay borrowed money.
+Your credit score is a number between 300-850 that represents your creditworthiness (how likely you are to be able to repay borrowed money).
 Lenders, such as banks and credit card companies, often use your credit score to assess the risk of lending you money.
+A higher credit score can often indicate that you're a lower-risk borrower, leading to more beneficial loan terms, lower interest rates, or even higher approval odds.

-1. Payment history (35% of your FICO score): This factor indicates how well you've done at paying your bills on time.
+This factor indicates how well you've done at paying your bills on time.
 Late and missed payments as well as collections could significantly damage your credit score.

-2. Credit utilization (30% of your FICO score): This is the percentage of credit you use compared to your available credit limits.
+This is the percentage of credit you use compared to your available credit limits.
 High credit utilization—especially above 30%—could signal that you’re unable to meet your current financial obligations, which could in turn, lower your credit score.

 How Carrying a Balance on a Credit Card Could Affect Your Credit

 Carrying a balance on your credit card means you have yet to pay off your full statement balance by the due date (typically 21 days after the statement has closed.)
 In these cases, your remaining balance is carried over, and you're charged interest on that amount.
+While carrying a balance might seem mostly harmless, it could impact your credit score.

-This ratio is calculated by dividing your total credit balances by your total available credit limit.
+One of the main ways carrying a balance could affect your credit score is its negative reflection on your credit utilization ratio.This ratio is calculated by dividing your total credit balances by your total available credit limit.
 For example, if you have a $1,000 balance on a credit card with a $4,000 limit, your credit utilization ratio for that card is 25%.

 There's a common myth that carrying a small balance on your credit card can help your credit score.
 This may not necessarily be true.
 The Consumer Financial Protection Bureau (CFPB) outlines that paying off your credit card balances in full each month may be the best way to keep your credit in good standing.